-Virtual Summer ‘Quick Reads’ Book Group Returns, Featuring a Discussion of Julie Otsuka’s When the Emperor Was Divine, moderated by Esther Bushell
+Virtual ‘Quick Reads’ Book Group Returns, Featuring a Discussion of Julie Otsuka’s When the Emperor Was Divine, moderated by Esther Bushell

 Esther Bushell (pictured below) taught English at Greenwich High School, and when she retired in 2003, she created Literary Matters and began a second career as a book group facilitator.
 Literary Matters also hosts book events for authors such as E.L.
 Doctorow, David Brooks, Jim Lehrer, Nicholas Kristof, Jon Meacham, Lori Gottlieb, and Tara Westover.

 7:30pm – 8:30pm

 The session will be held virtually on Zoom.
 A meeting link and password will be emailed the day before to all enrollees.
 Copies of the book or audiobook may be ordered through Barrett Bookstore.

 Ticket price: $15 DCA members/$20 public

 To support the DCA and events like this, please contribute if you can when you register.

 Register online by noon on Monday, January 25, or contact the DCA at 203-655-9050 extension 10.
 Enrollment limited to the first 24 people.